mikehuntemann/9x16/04-rebalancing-verticality/01-rebalancing-verticality.md

 And here we can see the value those companies add to the way how they manage data at scale.
 The databases in itself are "knowledge-graphs" and therefore consist of fragmented but specifically standardized and pre-structured, multi-directional data points, while the rest of the web has to rely on links that are only one-directional – pointing to the location of where the content might live.

-Tim Burners-Lee Quote: Hyperlink Problem

-// ^ quote missing

-And this is were this whole construct breaks.
-The internet needs a different way to link, host and distribute the data.
-And this paradigm shift is what we will experience in the transition to the Web 3.0: splitting the hosting from the services in combination with default encryption on this base-layer.
+**And this is were this whole construct breaks.
+The internet needs a different way to link, host and distribute the data.** And this paradigm shift is what we will experience in the transition to the Web 3.0: splitting the hosting from the services in combination with default encryption on this base-layer.
 But before that, where did this architecture come from in the first place?